 I am currently a PhD student at the University of Jyväskylä.
 I did my BSc and MSc in Evolutionary Biology at the University of Padova, in Italy.
 In 2018, I applied for the Erasmus+ scholarship and I moved to the cold and snowy Central Finland, where together with Bibiana, Johanna Mappes and Emily Burdfiel-Steel I studied how the early life resource availability affects the anti-predatory defence in Wood tiger moth.

-During my Masters thesis, I fell in love with Finland and I found my way into science, so I started my PhD studies under the supervision of Bibiana, Johanna Mappes and Astrid Groot.
+During my Masters thesis, I fell in love with Finland and I found my way into science, so I started my PhD studies within the Predator-Prey Interactions Research Group, under the supervision of Johanna Mappes, Bibiana and Astrid Groot (University of Amsterdam).
 I am interested in trying to understand what mechanisms drive speciation, in particular, if there is an ongoing divergence process between the Caucasus and European wood tiger moth populations.

 My work is spread between behavioural ecology and chemical ecology.
 During fieldwork, I traverse the Caucasian mountains to find the Georgian wood tiger moth population and I often visit the University of Amsterdam to learn more about sexual chemical communication in moths.
 At the moment I am analysing the Caucasian and European wood tiger moth female pheromones.